Mumbai: Civic administration

-The Brihanmumbai Municipal Corporation was ranked 9th out of 21 cities for best governance & administrative practices in India in 2014.
-It scored 3.5 on 10 compared to the national average of 3.3.
+In 2014, The Brihanmumbai Municipal Corporation was ranked ninth out of 21 cities for best governance & administrative practices in India, scoring 3.5 out of 10, compared to the national average of 3.3.

 The Bombay High Court exercises jurisdiction over Maharashtra, Goa, Dadra and Nagar Haveli and Daman and Diu.

-The two revenue districts of Mumbai come under the jurisdiction of a District Collector.
-The collectors are in charge of property records and revenue collection for the central government, and oversee the national elections held in the city.

-The Mumbai Police is headed by a police commissioner, who is an Indian Police Service (IPS) officer.
-The Mumbai Police is a division of the Maharashtra Police, under the state Home Ministry.
+The Mumbai Police is headed by a police commissioner, who is an Indian Police Service officer.
+The Mumbai Police is a division of the Maharashtra Police, under the home ministry of the state government.
 The city is divided into seven police zones and seventeen traffic police zones, each headed by a deputy commissioner of police.
-The Mumbai Traffic Police is a semi-autonomous body under the Mumbai Police.
+The Mumbai Traffic Police is a semi-autonomous body under the Mumbai Police, and is responsible for traffic organisation in the city.
 The Mumbai Fire Brigade, which is under the jurisdiction of the municipal corporation, is headed by the chief fire officer, who is assisted by four deputy chief fire officers and six divisional officers.
-The Mumbai Metropolitan Region Development Authority (MMRDA) is responsible for infrastructure development and planning of Mumbai Metropolitan Region.
+The Mumbai Metropolitan Region Development Authority is responsible for infrastructure development and planning of Mumbai Metropolitan Region.

 Mumbai is the seat of the Bombay High Court, which exercises jurisdiction over the states of Maharashtra and Goa, and the Union Territory of Dadra and Nagar Haveli and Daman and Diu.
-Mumbai also has two lower courts, the Small Causes Court for civil matters, and the Sessions Court for criminal cases.
-Mumbai also has a special Terrorist and Disruptive Activities (TADA) court for people accused of conspiring and abetting acts of terrorism in the city.
+Mumbai has two lower courts, the Court of Small Causes for civil matters, and the Sessions Court for criminal cases.
+Mumbai has a special Terrorist and Disruptive Activities court for people accused of conspiring and abetting acts of terrorism in the city.